Scottish Links Golf

 It's tough to be fair in rating the golf course because of all the truly exceptional plays in the St. Andrews' area, many rated among the finest in the world.
-But, frankly, as an independent golfer, which golf course will you give up to play Drumoig?
-Plus, it's an inland golf course in an area of great Scottish links golf courses.
+Drumoig isan inland golf course in an area of great Scottish links golf courses and, frankly, there are no golf courses in the area you would give up to play Drumoig.
 However, there is a fine practice range and the price for 18 holes is very inexpensive, so if you are looking for a day of practice you can parlay a few hours on the range into a round to see if you learned anything.
 And there are a few fine holes here--like the unusual 5th and the wonderful signature hole, the 9th.

 An Unusual Green Location

 The most difficult hole is #5--a 530 yarder (565 yards from the championship tees) up a gentle hill where position is everything.
 The approach shot is into a pin tucked into a tight dogleg left and nestled in a quarry.
 The trouble is that the green is built so far into the quarry that some pin positions can only be seen if your second shot is way on the right side of the fairway and not more than 100 yards away.
 Well, on a 530 yard, uphill hole I’m not often within 100 yards on my third shot, especially with the wind in my face.
 Matter of fact, the wind was in my face and I was hitting a long iron to this green but I was only guessing, since I had no idea where the pin was.
 So beware, make your approach as far right as you can.

 As you can see from the above photo, the green is tucked way into a quarry--more like a small canyon--so any 2nd shot that lands to the left leaves you with a devilish shot to the green where you can forget about birdie.
 And, no matter how long you are off the tee, in order to eagle this hole, your second shot has to travel uphill and draw into this green.
 It's really quite a challenging hole.